Raknash3/PySpark_Project_Portfolio/README.md

 ---

-## Project 3: TF-IDF Text Processing with Gettysburg Address
+## Project 3: TF-IDF Text Processing
 **Objective**: Identify the most relevant document based on a target word using TF-IDF.

-- **Dataset**: Text excerpts from the Gettysburg Address and similar documents.
+- **Dataset**: Text excerpts from the Gutenberg Project dataset.
 - **Description**: A text-processing project that uses Term Frequency-Inverse Document Frequency (TF-IDF) to rank document relevance based on a target word.
 This approach showcases PySpark’s handling of text data and feature extraction for document relevance.
 - **Method**: TF-IDF for calculating document relevance scores.
 - **Key Skills**: Text processing, feature extraction, relevance ranking.